 Every movement is performed with muscles responsible for the movement and muscles responsible for stabilization.
 A lot of joint pain starts from the latter being used to perform the movement.
 You should focus on 60% of your movement coming from the large prime movers while 40% should come from the stabilization group.

 2. Your Movements With the Proper Muscle Groups.

 It is important to be aware of how you move and where your movement is starting.
 Do you initiate a step from your hip while you walk, or from the knee only?
 Paying attention to this will make a difference in your strength and efficiency through all movement.

 3. Build a Foundation First.

-It is vital to build a foundation of strength, balance and flexibility first.
+It is vital to building a foundation of strength, balance, and flexibility first.
 Strength should be focused on high repetitions, low weight and be performed in a slow, controlled manner to ensure you are instilling the proper muscle memory.
 Balance and flexibility should be focused on regularly, and in most cases daily.

 4. Warm-up Every Time.

 Your warm-up shouldn’t only consist of a 5-minute jog or elliptical bout.
 You also need to stretch actively and perform a warm-up set for each exercise you perform.
 Doing this will allow you to recognize areas you may be limited to so you don’t work outside of the range of motion you have available on a particular day.

 Eliminating joint pain before it becomes chronic will be life-changing.
 You may be experiencing joint pain now, and implementing the steps listed will help you reduce that pain, or even eliminate it.
 Upgrade your M3 Membership now to receive more in-depth information and guidance so you can start moving better and eliminate your joint pain today!